-Corns and calluses develop from repeated friction, rubbing or irritation and pressure on the skin.
+Corns and calluses develop from repeated friction, rubbing or irritation, and pressure on the skin.
 Corns and calluses typically form on the bony or prominent areas of feet.
 On the hands, they (more likely calluses) form on the areas where there is ongoing rubbing against the skin.

-The hardened layers of skin of corns and calluses are actually your body’s way of protecting the underlying skin from the irritation and pressure.
+The hardened layers of skin of corns and calluses are actually your body’s way of protecting the underlying skin from irritation and pressure.

 - HOW CAN WE PREVENT IT?

 Feet are an often overlooked part of the body until a problem develops.
-With a little bit of attention and care, most cases of corns or calluses can be prevented.
+With a little bit of attention and care, most cases of corn or calluses can be prevented.
 Things to keep in mind include:

 - Wear shoes that are comfortable and fit well.
-Shoes should support your feet, be well-cushioned and have shock-absorbing soles.
+Shoes should support your feet, be well-cushioned, and have shock-absorbing soles.
 The toe area of shoes should have enough length and width so toes are not rubbing against the shoe or other toes.